 Thus if a generator were shut down for maintenance 10% of the time, its load capacity would be 90% and it would produce 7,884 MWh of energy annually per MW of rated, or installed, capacity.
 If it is a generator that is used only when very high levels of electricity are needed, it may be operated only 30% of the time.
 In which case it would produce 2,628 MWh annually per MW installed capacity.

-Wind turbines are unable to respond to customer demand, their output depending on and varying in response to the wind.
+Wind turbines are unable to respond to customer demand, their output depending on and varying in response to the wind instead.
 As a result, their average output over a year, their load capacity, may be anywhere between 10% and 40%, depending on the site.
-In North America, it ranges from 20-25% in the northeast to 30-40% in the great plains.
+In North America, it ranges from 20-25% in the east to 30-40% in the great plains.

 3. How wind energy works on the electric grid